 How many homeless have you employed as guides?

-Twenty-one of them have taken part in the project so far.
-But there are more people who are in contact with us.
+Twenty-one have taken part in the project so far.
+But more people are in contact with us.
 Nine guides have a stable relationship with us.

 How much do they earn?